Europa (moon): Climate and weather

 Despite the presence of a gas torus, Europa has no weather producing clouds.
 As a whole, Europa has no wind, precipitation, or presence of sky color as its gravity is too low to hold an atmosphere substantial enough for those features.
 Europa's gravity is approximately 13% of Earth's.
 The temperature on Europa varies from −160 °C at the equator, to −220 °C at either of its poles.
-Europa's subsurface ocean is thought to be significantly warmer however.
+Europa's subsurface ocean is thought to have a temperature near 273 K (0 °C).
 It is hypothesized that because of radioactive and tidal heating (as mentioned in the sections above), there are points in the depths of Europa's ocean that may be only slightly cooler than Earth's oceans.
 Studies have also concluded that Europa's ocean would have been rather acidic at first, with large concentrations of sulfate, calcium, and carbon dioxide.
-But over the course of 4.5 billion years, it became full of chloride, thus resembling our 1.94% chloride oceans on Earth.
+However, over 4.5 billion years it became chloride-rich, thus resembling our 1.94% chloride oceans on Earth.